demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Failing when working with custom mapper

-Make sure the custom mapper has all the required mirroring incident fields - dbotMirrorDirection, dbotMirrorId, and dbotMirrorInstance.
+1. Make sure the custom mapper has all the required mirroring incident fields - dbotMirrorDirection, dbotMirrorId, and dbotMirrorInstance.
 Ensure they are mapped correctly, you can use the [mirroring integration guide](https://XSOAR.pan.dev/docs/integrations/mirroring_integration) for further assistance.
+2. Alternetvley, you can detach the original mapper and slowly step by step make the changes while testing each step until you manage to find the problem.

 ### Mirroring doesn’t work after switching to a new mapper in the integration configuration